ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 Our goal is to keep things simple and explain the concept in a way that can be easily translated into the syntax of any programming language you prefer.
 For this reason, we have adopted a straightforward notation for compound data types in our pseudocode:

-    datatype ArrayStack(capacity) of T implements Stack of T: data = Array[capacity] of T
+    datatype ArrayStack of T implements Stack of T: data = Array of T
         size = 0

+        constructor ArrayStack(capacity):
+            data = Array(capacity) of T

         function push(value: T):  // no safety checks data[size] = value